Big Ten Conference: Bowl selection procedures

 Although the pick order usually corresponds to the conference standings, the bowls are not required to make their choices strictly according to the win–loss records; many factors influence bowl selections, especially the likely turnout of the team's fans.
 Picks are made after CFP selections; the bowl with the #2 pick will have the first pick of the remaining teams in the conference.

 For all non-College Football Playoff partners, the bowl partner will request a Big Ten team.
 The Big Ten will approve or assign another team based on internal selection parameters.

 When not hosting a semifinal, the Orange Bowl will select the highest-ranked team from the Big Ten, SEC or Notre Dame to face an ACC opponent.
 (However, in an 8-game cycle [12 years due to not counting when the Orange Bowl is a semifinal], the Big Ten must be selected at least three times and no more than four times; the SEC similarly will be selected between three and four times while Notre Dame may be selected up to two times.)
 The Big Ten Champion cannot play in the Orange Bowl.
 If a Big Ten team is not selected by the Orange Bowl, the Citrus Bowl will submit a request for a Big Ten team.

-Head Coach Compensation
+Head coach compensation

 Guaranteed compensation is due to the coaches regardless of performance.
 Though most of the pay is directed from the university, some also comes in the form of guaranteed endorsements and other income streams.
 Most coaches also have performance-based bonuses that can significantly raise their salaries.

 In 2025, three Big Ten member schools—Northwestern and USC, private institutions, and Penn State, exempt from most open records laws due to its status as what Pennsylvania calls a "state-related" institution—are not obligated to provide salary information for their head coaches.
 Both Penn State and Northwestern typically choose to provide this information, although Northwestern has not announced the salary of its current coach.